camlp5/camlp5/doc/rst/lexers.rst

    Sometimes, however, this left factorization is not possible.
-A lookahead of the stream to check the presence of some elements (these elements being characters, if we are using this "lexer" syntax) might be necessary to decide if is a good idea to start the rule.
+A lookahead of the stream to check the presence of some elements (these elements being characters, if we are using this "pa_lexer" syntax) might be necessary to decide if is a good idea to start the rule.
 This lookahead feature may unfreeze several characters from the input stream but without removing them.